markojagetic15/Async-Web/README.md

 # How to start up the project

+1. Clone the project to your local machine
+2. run npm install
-Fork the repo and run npm install.
-When that's finished run npm start
+3. when that's finished run npm start